wagtail/Willow/README.rst

 Willow image library
 ====================

-A Python image library that sits on top of Pillow, Wand and OpenCV
+A wrapper that combines the functionality of multiple Python image libraries into one API.

 `Documentation <http://willow.readthedocs.org/en/latest/index.html>`_